Wolox/tech-guides/frontend/react/style-guide.md

     ```jsx
     const ref = useRef();
+    // only if Foo is a Class, in other way you need to use forwardRef hook.
     <Foo
       ref={ref}
     />
     ```
   - Another more hook useful to handle `refs` is named `useImperativeHandle`.
-The caveats are when you try to handle ever since out a component, avoid doing this as mucho as possible.
+The caveats are when you try to handle ever since out a component, avoid doing this as much as possible.
 When you don't have other solution you can use this and able an "api" for this.
 You need to learn how to use `forwardRef` because they work together. https://es.reactjs.org/docs/hooks-reference.html#useimperativehandle
     > Paraphrasing to React: This hook is useful There should be a single “source of truth” for any data that changes in a React application.